 The class leader can check in the students for tracking.

 If you are using the app – you can set whether small groups and classes appear in the menu.
 If your users are logged in they can pull up more details for their small group too.
-The app is free for church members to use on iOS and Android and just $10 per month for the church – do click on the link to subscribe your church.
+The app is free for church members to use on iOS and Android and just a one off $99 for the church.